-Triabunna is a small regional township that for decades served a nearby woodchip mill that permanently closed in 2013.
-Having spent time in the area working on early concepts for the mill reuse project, we realised the township was at an important moment of transition and made a proposal to the council to run a design studio with Architecture students from Monash and UTas to tease this out.
-The studio invited the students to come up with ideas for the future of Triabunna and incorporated consultation with the local community that culminated in an exhibition of design projects in various places around the town.
+Triabunna is a small regional township on the east coast of Tasmania that in recent history served a nearby woodchip mill that permanently closed in 2013.
+Having spent time in the area working on concepts for the mill reuse project, we realised the township was at an important moment of transition and made a proposal to the council to run a design studio with Architecture students from Monash and UTas.
+The studio invited the students to come up with ideas for the future of Triabunna and incorporated consultation with the local community, culminating in an exhibition of design projects in various places around the town.

 > The Gatehouse was featured in the March / April edition of Architecture Australia with a wonderful review written by Richard Black.